simonknittel/static-site-generator/documentation/project-structure.md

-Start into an existing project
----
-1. Run `npm install` to install all dependencies.
-1. Run `npm start` to build the site.
-It will automatically open a browser tab which will reload every time you change a source file.

 General directory structure
 ---
 All source files are located in [source](./source).
 Continue reading to see how the workflow is working.
 Once the project is built, you can find the generated site in `build`.
 In [_gulpfile](./_gulpfile) you will find parts of the [gulpfile.babel.js](./gulpfile.babel.js).